HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 * `Prefer respond-async`
 * `Accept application/fhir+json`

 Note that both Prefer and Accept are required. **Prefer** specifies the response is immediate or asynchronous, which SHALL be set to *respond-async*. **Accept** specifies the format of the optional OperationOutcome response to the kick-off request.
-Currently, only *application/fhir+json* is supported.
+Any of the Serialization Format Representations are supported.
 See the base FHIR specification [Asynchronous Request Patterns] for details.

 Query Parameters:
 * `_outputFormat (string, optional, defaults to application/fhir+ndjson)`

+Currently, only *application/fhir+ndjson* is supported.

 <br />